matteo14c/HaploCoV/README.md

 ### Prevalence

 This part of the report summarizes the observed prevalence of novel candidate variants/lineages over a time span defined by the user(4 weeks by default) at different locales.
 The aim is to identify/flag variants that had a high prevalence (default 1% or more) and which demonstrated a significant increase in their spread (2 fold or more).
-Please refere to the manual, and specifically to "Prevalence report" for detailed instructions on how the prevalence of a variant is computed and reported by HaploCoV, and more importantly for how to set parameters according to your needs.
+Please refer to the manual, and specifically to [Prevalence report](https://haplocov.readthedocs.io/en/latest/increase.html) for detailed instructions on how the prevalence of a variant is computed and reported by HaploCoV, and more importantly for how to set parameters according to your needs.
 The prevalence report comprises 3 sections.

 ### Prevalence above the threshold (1% by default)